Description

 Which means for our asset as example:

-• Looking at the average time in days below previous high water mark of 178 days in the last 5 years of Goldman Sachs Group, we see it is relatively greater, thus worse in comparison to the benchmark SPY (123 days)
+• Looking at the average time in days below previous high water mark of 178 days in the last 5 years of Goldman Sachs Group, we see it is relatively higher, thus worse in comparison to the benchmark SPY (123 days)

 Performance (YTD)